Master of Public Health Degree in Nutritional Sciences

 Certificates and Volunteer Work

-MPH students can earn graduate certificates across the University.
-MPH students have had interest in the following certificates: Physical Activity and Nutrition (PAN) and Sustainable Food Systems Graduate Certificate.
+In the past, many Nutritional Sciences MPH students have had interest in the following certificates: Physical Activity and Nutrition (PAN), Sustainable Food Systems Graduate Certificate, and Maternal and Child Nutrition Certificate.

 MPH students also have the opportunity to volunteer and work with organizations throughout Ann Arbor, Ypsilanti, Detroit, and other southeast Michigan communities.